skayvanfar/data-structure-algorithm/src/main/java/ir/sk/helper/framworks.md

 }
 ```

+##the framework for almost all BT resolve
+1. base case
+2. recursive on left;
+3. recursive on right;
+4. join

 ##The binary tree framework can be extended to the n-tree traversal framework：
 ```
 /* Basic node of the N-tree */